-Communication between the ATMXT228UD and the host controller is achieved using the I2C interface.
+Communication with the device is carried out over the I2C interface.

 The I^2C interface is used in conjunction with the \overline{CHG} line.
 The \overline{CHG} line going active signifies that a new data packet is available.
 This provides an interrupt-style interface and allows the device to present data packets when internal changes have occurred.
-See Section 7.8 "CHG Line" for more information.
+See Section 7.4 "CHG line" for more information.